Bruce Price: Early life, family and education

+Career

-Price was born in Cumberland, Maryland, the son of William and Marian Bruce Price.
-He studied for a short time at Princeton University.
-After four years of internship in the office of the Baltimore architects Niernsee & Neilson (1864–68), he began his professional work in Baltimore with Ephraim Francis Baldwin as a partner.
+After his internship, Price began his professional work in Baltimore with Ephraim Francis Baldwin as a partner.
 Following a brief study trip to Europe, he opened an office in Wilkes-Barre, Pennsylvania, where he practiced from 1873 to 1876.

-He settled in New York City in 1877, where he worked on a series of domestic projects.
+In 1876, he relocated to New York City, working on a series of domestic projects there.
 These culminated in the design and layout of the exclusive 7,000-acre planned community of Tuxedo Park (1885–86), created by Pierre Lorillard IV.
 The striking buildings Price designed there, with their severe geometry, compact massing and axial plans, were highly influential in the architectural profession.
 Eight of Price's houses - including five from Tuxedo Park - were among the one hundred buildings selected for George William Sheldon's landmark survey of American domestic architecture: Artistic Country-Seats (1886–87).
+(Note: McKim, Mead and White was the only firm to have more buildings listed in Sheldon.)
 The most famous of these, the Pierre Lorillard V cottage ("Cottage G"), though demolished and now known only through photographs, remains an icon of American architecture.
 Price's daughter wrote in 1911:

-"In beginning Tuxedo, the architect's idea was to fit buildings with the surrounding woods, and the gate-lodge and keep were built of graystone with as much moss and lichen as possible.
-The shingled cottages were stained with the color of the woods—russets and grays and dull reds—ugly to the taste of a quarter century later, though this treatment did much to neutralize the newness of the buildings—Old World and tradition-haunted as it looks, it is new, incredibly new."
+In beginning Tuxedo, the architect's idea was to fit buildings with the surrounding woods, and the gate-lodge and keep were built of graystone with as much moss and lichen as possible.
+The shingled cottages were stained with the color of the woods—russets and grays and dull reds—ugly to the taste of a quarter century later, though this treatment did much to neutralize the newness of the buildings—Old World and tradition-haunted as it looks, it is new, incredibly new.

 Among the Manhattan office buildings he designed were the American Surety Building, the St. James Building, the Bank of the Metropolis and the International Bank.
 He also collaborated with sculptor Daniel Chester French on the Richard Morris Hunt Memorial (1898) in Central Park.
 He designed a lecture hall and a dormitory at Yale University.
 His grandest residential commission was Georgian Court, the neo-Georgian estate of George Jay Gould I in Lakewood, New Jersey.

 Price invented, patented, and built the parlor bay-window cars for the Pennsylvania Railroad and the Boston and Albany Railroad.
 This work prompted the Canadian Pacific Railways to consider his portfolio.
 He designed the Château Frontenac in Quebec City for the Canadian Pacific (arguably the structure Price is most identified with), as well as the first Banff Springs Hotel in Alberta, and many other hotels and stations.

 He was a Fellow of the American Institute of Architects (1890) and belonged to the Architectural League of New York.
 In 1900, he entered into a partnership with French architect Jules Henri de Sibour, who had earlier worked in his office.
 The firm continued to use the name "Bruce Price & de Sibour" until 1908, five years after Price's death.